-Syntax INCLUDE UIMSDEFS FROM UIMS-TOOLS INCLUDE UIMSCOMMON FROM UIMS- TOOLS CALL SetPointerPos(Context, Contact, HPos, VPos, vErr) Syntax elements Context: The handle of the application context.
+CALL SetPointerPos(Context, Contact, HPos, VPos, vErr)

-Contact: The handle of a contact.
+Contact The handle of a contact.
 If this parameter is zero the position is set to the screen.

-HPos: The new horizontal position for the pointer in coordinate units.
-VPos: The new vertical position for the pointer in coordinate units. vErr: This is a variable that must be supplied to return the completion status of the subroutine.
-It will contain a UIMS error code if an error has occurred or will be zero for successful completion.
-SetPointerPos sets the position of the Comments pointer's hot spot.
-If a contact is specified, the position is set relative to the top left-hand corner of the contact's client area (position 0,0); otherwise, the position is set relative to the top left-hand corner of the screen.
-The position specified is interpreted in accordance with the coordinate mode (text or graphics) currently selected for the application context.
-See also GetPointerPos
+HPos The new horizontal position for the pointer in coordinate units.

+VPos The new vertical position for the pointer in coordinate units.

+vErr This is a variable that must be supplied to return the completion status of the subroutine.
+It will contain a UIMS error code if an error has occurred, position is set relative to the top left-hand corner of the contact's client area (position 0,0);

+Comments SetPointerPos sets the position of the pointer's hot-spot.
+If a contact is specified, the otherwise the position is set relative to the top left-hand corner of the screen.

+The position specified is interpreted in accordance with the coordinate mode (text or

+See Also GetPointerPos.

-6.153 SetSecondaryEventMask
+SetSecondaryEventMask